hunterjw/BlogDotNet/readme.md

 ### Environment Variables

-Use the following environmet variables to configure the web app.
+Use the following environment variables to configure the web app.

 ```
 # Postgres configuration, you should probably change the passwords